-Fundamental principles of immunology are presented and quantitative analysis of body fluids.
-Lab fee: \$10.
-Permission applied to testing methods used in the medical laboratory, of Program Director required.
-Prerequisites: CHEM 1114 and This course is held the second 8 weeks of the Fall semester.
-CHEM 1124.
-Lab fee: \$10.
+Fundamental principles of immunology are presented and applied to testing methods used in the medical laboratory.
+This course is held the second 8 weeks of the Fall semester.
+HSML 1223 Immunohematology (2-2-3) Lab fee: \$10.
 Permission of Program Director required.